+Our third main finding consists in the relationship between cross-frequency coupling (as indexed by MI) and Private self-consciousness.
 As in the other measures, we observed a positive correlation between MI and Private self-consciousness.
 No such relation was observed for Public and Social dimensions of self.

-Cross-frequency coupling describes the relation between slower and faster frequencies; the slower frequency couples to the faster frequency (Aru et al., 2015; Hyafil et al., 2015).
+Cross-frequency coupling describes the relation between slower and faster frequencies; the slower frequency couples to the faster frequency [Aru et al., 2015; Hyafil et al., 2015].
 Interestingly, we observed the degree of CFC to be related to both PLE and ACW.
 Higher degrees of CFC were directly related to stronger PLE and longer ACW.
 Given that all three measures are strongly driven by the slower frequencies as featured by long cycle duration, one would have expected their correlation.
-This is also in line with the findings by He et al. (2010) who observed a close relation between scale-free properties and CFC (as measured with MI) in ECoG.
+This is also in line with the findings by He (2010) who observed a close relation between scale-free properties and CFC (as measured with MI) in ECoG.
 Our results replicate and extend these findings by showing that CFC correlates not only with PLE, but also with ACW.
 Psychologically, the self has been associated with integration in various functions.
-The self promotes integration of sensory (Sui et al., 2012; Sui et al., 2013), motor (Frings & Wentura, 2014), reward (Sui, 2016; Sui et al., 2013), cognitive, specifically attention (Sui et al., 2013) and decision making (Nakao et al., 2012; Nakao et al., 2013), and emotional (Northoff et al., 2009) functions.
+The self promotes integration of sensory [Sui et al., 2012; Sui et al., 2013], motor [Frings, C. & Wentura, 2014], reward [Sui et al., 2013; Sui, 2016], cognitive, specifically attention [Sui et al., 2013] and decision making [Nakao et al., 2012; Nakao et al., 2013], and emotional [Northoff et al., 2009] functions.
 Therefore, Sui and Humphreys (2015) characterized the self by integration, therefore self-integration, where the self provides some sort of "glue" on the psychological level.

 How does the integrative function of self on the psychological level stand in relation to temporal integration on the neuronal level as in CFC?
 Integration on the psychological level is possible only by integrating the different time scales of the various functions and their respective contents.
 Hence, integration on the psychological level is possible only if integrating different time scales and their respective frequencies.
-We now assume that such temporal integration on the psychological level is mediated by temporal integration on the neuronal level, which in turn is mediated by CFC.
+We now assume that such temporal integration on the psychological level is mediated by temporal integration on the psychological level, which in turn is mediated by CFC.

-Based on the MI, which measures CFC, we assume that the integrative function of self allows one to relate short, fast frequency stimuli (as in the beta and gamma frequency range) to the brain's ongoing spontaneous activity, with its stronger power in the slower frequency ranges of delta, theta, and possibly even the infraslow ranges (0.01-0.1 Hz).
+Based on the MI, which measures CFC, we assume that the integrative function of self allows one to relate short, fast frequency stimuli (as in the beta and gamma frequency range) to the brain's ongoing spontaneous activity, with its stronger power in the slower frequency ranges of delta, theta, and possibly even the infraslow ranges (0.01 to 0.1Hz).
 Specifically, one would hypothesize that the fast frequency stimuli are processed by equally fast frequencies whose amplitude, as evoked during task-evoked activity, may then be coupled to, and thus integrated with, the spontaneous activity's long phase durations of the slower frequencies.
 This would produce slow-fast phase-amplitude coupling.
-We
+We consecutively hypothesize that such coupling from the slower frequencies' phase to the faster frequencies' amplitude - crossing between spontaneous and task-evoked activity - may signify the integrative function of self as described by Sui and Humphreys [Sui and Humphreys, 2015].
+However, to demonstrate that, future studies are needed which link self-integration on the psychological level to phaseamplitude coupling on the neuronal level.